Soquel Demonstration State Forest Herp Servey

 The Soquel Demonstration State Forest is situated in the Santa Cruz mountains along California’s central Coast.
 Originally part of a Spanish Land Grant, the property was logged by several different owners prior to the State taking ownership in 1988.
-Today the Forest is managed as both a recreation area and as a working example of sustainable timber operations.
+Today the Forest is managed as a working example of sustainable timber operations, outdoor research site, and recreation area.
 This 2,681 acre forest contains redwood, mixed hardwoods, and riparian ecosystems.
 Elevations range from 450’ to 2,400’ with an average annual precipitation of 44” and temperatures ranging from 32 – 90 degrees.

 Soquel is unique as it is the only State Forest located near large urban areas.
 It’s proximity to the metropolitan centers of the San Francisco and Monterey Bay Area provide opportunities for education, recreation, and research while demonstrating a “working forest’ to the public.

 Once the idea was formalized the board of directors from the North American Field Herp Association, (NAFHA) were contacted and quickly sanctioned the event.
 In December of 2010 we held the first Herp Survey which was attended by 11 NAFHA members.
-A second survey was held in May of 2011 in conjunction with researchers from the University of California at Davis studying Tick Borne diseases and was attended by 6.
-During this survey we collected tissue and tick samples to assess the reservoir competence for Anaplasmosis in Northern Alligator and Western Fence Lizards.
+As of this update (7/2016) we have conducted a total of 14 surveys and have recorded data on over 1000 individual reptiles and amphibians.

 The objectives of this ongoing survey are: